Welcome to the Easy MTD help.

 Accessing

-The Support section is opened by clicking the Support menu, or the Support link on the Welcome page.
+The Support section is opened by clicking the Support menu, or the Support link in the Welcome section.

 Each of the resources found in the Support section open a web page on the Easy MTD website or HMRC website in the default browser.
-Click the associated option on the Support menu or the associated link on the Support page or Welcome page.
+Click the associated option on the Support menu or the associated link in the Support section or Welcome section.

 Page and Window Specific Help